Marcin Zielonka, MA Dramatherapist/Arts Therapist

-I work with people at all stages of their life: children, young people, and adults of all age.
+I work with children, young people, and adults of all age.

 Training, qualifications & experience

-I have experience of working in NHS and community-based settings with adults with mental health problems such as bipolar/anxiety disorder, suicidal ideation, self-harm, schizophrenia, depression, chronic bereavement and addictions.
-In addition, I have experience of clinical work with children and adolescents with emotional, behavioural and social difficulties in primary and secondary schools.
+I have experience of working in NHS and community-based settings with adults with mental health problems such as bipolar/anxiety disorder, suicidal ideation, self-harm, schizophrenia, depression, chronic bereavement, and addictions.
+In addition, I have experience of clinical work with children and adolescents with emotional, behavioural, social and mental health needs in primary and secondary schools.

-Apart from being a therapist, I am also a teacher with experience of working in mainstream secondary education as well as in SEN schools and pupils referral units.
+Apart from being a therapist, I am also a teacher with experience of working in mainstream secondary education as well as in SEN schools and pupil referral units.

 - MA Dramatherapy, Roehampton University

-- MA Classical Civilisation, Birckbeck College, University of London
+- MA Classical Civilisation, Birkbeck College, University of London

 - MA/BA Social and Political Sciences, University of Gdansk